Designations Congruent with Things: Chapter 17

 “I am.
 You’re the worst.”

-“Don’t sit up,” Hermann says, and then leaves the room.
+“Don’t sit up,” Hermann says, then leaves the room.

 Newt sits up immediately, because why wouldn’t he?
-He’s bleeding from his head and lying down is supposed to help in what way, exactly?
-What is the deal with these nosebleeds?
+He’s bleeding from his head.
+Lying down is supposed to help in what way, exactly?
+What’s the deal with these nosebleeds?
 His capillaries are pissed at him right now.
-He wonders if he screamed in his sleep, possibly?
+He wonders if he screamed in his sleep?
 That might explain both the bleeding from the face thing and the Hermann being totally freaked out thing.

 This is legit the worst, his brain says.

-Oh, okay, his brain says, giving him totally unreasonable sass.
-I’ll just do that.
+Oh, sure, his brain says, giving him totally unreasonable sass.
+Great suggestion.
 Why didn’t I think of that?

 You did though, Newt points out courteously.